PySecNinja/splunk-add-on-for-starlink/README.md

 ## Querying Starlink API

 Execute the `start_all_modes.sh` script to initiate all modes of the Starlink API.
-This script will run `disk_grpc` and establish the logging structure at `bin/logs/*`.
+This script will run `disk_grpc_text.py` every 60 seconds and establish the logging structure at `bin/logs/*`.
 We will use `inputs.conf` to monitor these files and send them to Splunk via HEC or syslog.

 ## Splunk Prereqs